-For building and operating a greenfield airport on DBFOT basis, a precise policy and regulatory framework is being spelt out in this Model Concession Agreement (MCA).
+For sustaining investor interest in operation and management of these airports, coupled with their further development, a precise policy and regulatory framework is being spelt out in this Model Concession Agreement (MCA).
 This framework addresses the issues which are typically important for limited recourse financing of infrastructure projects, such as mitigation and unbundling of risks; allocation of risks and rewards; symmetry of obligations between the principal parties; precision and predictability of costs and obligations; reduction of transaction costs; force majeure; and termination.
-It also addresses other important concerns such as user protection, independent monitoring, dispute resolution, transparent and fair procedures; and financial support from the Government.
+It also addresses other important concerns such as user protection, independent monitoring, dispute resolution, transparent and fair procedures; and financial support from the Authority.

-The MCA also lays out a structure for commercialising airports in a planned and phased manner through optimal utilisation of resources on the one hand and adoption of international best practices on the other.
+The MCA also lays out a structure for city-side development of airports in a planned and phased manner through optimal utilisation of resources on the one hand and adoption of international best practices on the other.
 The objective is to secure value for public money and provide efficient and cost-effective services to the users.